starrybouquet/fanfiction-api/README.md

 * [pdfkit](https://pypi.python.org/pypi/pdfkit)

 ### Setup
-To setup, just run `python setup.py install`, from the root directory.
+To setup, clone or download the zip, then run `python setup.py install`, from the root directory.